Altheia Jones-LeCointe: The March

-The Trial
+The trial

 Jones-LeCointe and Howe made the decision to represent themselves in the trial.
 They also argued for an all-black jury to deliberate on the case — however, this was denied.
-Nonetheless, the Mangrove Nine successfully rooted their defending arguments in class struggle and thereby showed that they had a shared struggle with Britain's working-class community against institutionally oppressive government structures.
+Nonetheless, the Mangrove Nine successfully rooted their defending arguments in class struggle and thereby showed that they had a shared struggle with the British working class against institutionally oppressive government structures.
 In her closing speech, Jones-LeCointe pointed out the persecution of the black community by the police in Notting Hill.

 In December 1971, the jury found the defendants not guilty of the most serious charge of conspiracy to incite a riot, which marked a turning point for racial justice in the UK and the recognition of systemic racism within British institutions.
+Jones-LeCointe and three others were convicted of assault.
 The jury asked for more lenient sentencing as Jones-LeCointe was pregnant.
-Jones-LeCointe and three others were convicted of assault.
 Judge Clarke suspended the sentences.